AU is setting all thermostats at 21 degrees Celsius to reduce its climate footprint

 21 degrees Celsius.
 When the university turns on the heat in all the radiators in its lecture halls, offices, canteens and other rooms, all of the thermostats will be set to this temperature.
 Not quite as warm as a lot of us might be used to.
 But this is an important contribution to reducing AU’s climate footprint.

 At Nat and Tech, as well as in a number of buildings at Health and Arts, the standard temperature of 21 degrees has already been introduced – or the switch is well under way.
-And according to OSHA rep Palle Jørgensen from the Department of Agroecology - Soil Physics and Hydropedology, this temperature range is perfectly comfortable.
+And ultimately, all of the university’s buildings will be included.

 - For every degree the temperature is reduced in a building, the university’s heat consumption will fall by a minimum of three per cent.

 - At Nat and Tech, as well as in a number of buildings at Health and Arts, the standard temperature of 21 degrees has already been introduced – or the switch is well under way.
-This is an adjustment that will be made in all of the university’s buildings.
+This will now be expanded to include all of the university’s buildings.

 - The Danish Working Environment Authority(in Danish) recommends a room temperature of 20-22 degrees for sedentary work under normal climatic and working conditions.